ybyzek/theniledev-examples/metrics/README.md

    }
    ```

-2. Produce a fake measurement for a new metric type called `custom.DB.instance.myMetric` (refer to code [src/putMetrics.ts](src/putMetrics.ts)).
+2. Produce a fake measurement for a new metric type called `custom.DB.instance.myMetric` (refer to code [src/produceMetrics.ts](src/produceMetrics.ts)).

    ```
-   yarn put-metric
+   yarn produce-metrics
    ```

    This will generate one measurement that resembles: